FOSH-following-demand/Micro_Manipulator/documentation/building/README.md

 - M5x10mm - 8 pieces (Bolt and hammer nut)
 - M5x30mm - 2 pieces (Bolt and hammer nut)

-In the following figure, we can see the mechanical pieces

 3D printed parts:

 - Motor support
 - Fit for belt
 - Right adjuster pulley and profile
 - Left adjuster pulley and profile

-In the following figure, we can see the 3D printed pieces:

 We begin by putting one of the 30cm-profiles and put the hammer nut with one of the angles as shown in the figure